-Forest Development Units identify areas of planned development activities in the next 5 years.
-There are two FDUs, FDU 1 and FDU 2 included under this FSP.
+FDUs identify areas of planned development activities during the term of the FSP.
+There are two FDUs (FDU 1 and FDU 2) included under this FSP.

 Management Unit Landscape Units or portion of within Forest Development Unit 1 Description of FDU Forest Development Unit 1 (FDU 1) Skidegate Lake FDU 1 includes all of the operating area under TFL 58.
 Forest Development Unit 2 (FDU 2) Honna and Gudal FDU 2 is located within the Haida Gwaii Timber Supply Area (TSA 25)